Illustrative images

 Limnobium laevigatum

-Limnobium laevigatum, commonly known as Amazon Frogbit, is a graceful floating aquatic plant prized in aquascaping for its vibrant green rosettes and long, trailing roots.
-Native to Central and South America, this species naturally thrives in slow-moving rivers, ponds, and floodplains, where it forms dense floating colonies that create shaded microhabitats below the water surface.
+Limnobium laevigatum, commonly known as Amazon Frogbit, is a popular floating aquarium plant valued for its round floating leaves, fast growth, and ability to improve water quality.
+Native to Central and South America, this species naturally grows in calm rivers, ponds, and floodplains where it spreads across the water surface and forms dense floating mats.